WTA Berlin Open

 Dates

-The 2023 WTA Berlin Open tennis tournament will take place from the 19th to the 25th of June 2023.
+The 2025 WTA Berlin Open tennis tournament will take place from the 16th to the 22nd of June 2025, with qualifying for the singles taking place on the 14th and 15th of June 2025.

-The 2023 tournament will be played in the same week as the ATP 500 tournaments in London, Halle, the WTA 250 tournament in Birmingham, and the WTA 125 tournament in Gaiba.
+The 2025 tournament will be played the same week as the ATP 500 tournaments in London, Halle, the WTA 250 tournament in Birmingham, and the WTA 125 tournament in Gaiba.

 Tickets

-Tickets for the 2023 tournament in Berlin, Germany are for sale through the official ticketing website, with ticket prices starting from €15.00.
+Tickets for the 2025 tournament in Berlin, Germany, were sold through the official ticketing website, with ticket prices starting from €15.00.

 Players